Beans-BV/merchant_sdk_dart/README.md

 Return Object Properties:<br>
   - `id`: *The ID of the payment request.*
   - `deeplink`: *The Beans App deeplink for the payment request.*
-  - `pngQrCodeBase64`: *The base64 encoded PNG QR code containing the deeplink.*
+  - `pngQrCodeDataUri`: *The data URI of the PNG QR code containing the deeplink.*

 Example:<br>
 ```dart